 What is R-Value?

-The R-value is the insulating material’s thermal resistance.
-A higher insulation R-value means that the material is better able to resist the transfer of heat through it, thus keeping more heat in or out of your home1—wherever you want it to be based on the time of year and accompanying temperatures.
+Insulation R value is evaluating the insulating material’s thermal resistance.
+A higher insulation R-value means that the material is better able to resist the heat transfer through it, thus keeping more heat in or out of your home and decreasing heat loss1—wherever you want it to be based on the time of year and accompanying temperatures.

 Your R-value needs vary depending on where you live.
 For example, if you live in a warmer climate, you will need lower R-values than someone who lives in a colder climate.
 To help you determine your specific needs, the federal government has created a map that divides the United States into eight zones.
 Each zone has its own recommended R-value for your home, including values for both an uninsulated attic and standard flooring.2

 As you can imagine, the northern part of the country requires a higher R-value for insulation materials than the southernmost states—zone 1 includes the very tip of Florida, Guam, Hawaii, Puerto Rico, and the Virgin Islands, while zone 8 is comprised of several boroughs in Alaska; everything else falls somewhere between these two extremes.

 This color-coded map makes it easy to find your zone and your recommended range of acceptable R-values, but beyond that, why does it matter?

 How Insulation Works

 Now that you know what R-value means, let’s backtrack a little and break down how insulation works.
 This will help you understand how R-values are calculated and how they affect you and your home through thermal conductivity or a thermal envelope.